dxw/playbook/playbook.md

 ## Build

 ### The structure of a project
-Projects at dxw are structured into the phases that are described by the [GDS Service Manual](https://www.gov.uk/service-manual): discovery, alpha, beta, live and retirement.
+We structure projects into the phases that are described by the [GDS Service Manual](https://www.gov.uk/service-manual): discovery, alpha, beta, live and retirement.
 It's worth having a browse of the service manual if you're not familiar with it, as it is the main guide for how digital work in the public sector should be done.

 At a high level, the purpose of each phase is: